 All children with an autism spectrum disorder have at least some difficulty with interaction, behavior, and communication; however, the severity of the problems varies widely.

-Current theory holds that a fundamental problem in autism spectrum disorders is "mind blindness," the inability to imagine what another person might be thinking.
+One commonly held current theory holds that a fundamental problem in autism spectrum disorders is "mind blindness," the inability to imagine what another person might be thinking.
 This difficulty is thought to result in interaction abnormalities that, in turn, lead to abnormal language development.
-One of the earliest and most sensitive markers for autism is a 1-yr-old child’s inability to point communicatively at objects at a distance.
+One of the earliest and most sensitive markers for autism is a 1-year-old child’s inability to point communicatively at objects at a distance.
 It is theorized that the child cannot imagine that another person would understand what was being indicated; instead, the child indicates wants only by physically touching the desired object or using the adult’s hand as a tool.
 Recent research also suggests that differences in sensory processing underlie the social interaction and communication differences present in young children with autism spectrum disorders.

 Speech and language therapy should begin early and use a range of media, including signing, picture exchange, and augmentative communication devices such as those that generate speech based on symbols children select on a tablet or other handheld device, as well as speech.
 Physical and occupational therapists plan and implement strategies to help affected children compensate for specific deficits in motor function, motor planning, and sensory processing.

 Drug treatment may help relieve symptoms.
 There is evidence that atypical antipsychotic drugs (eg, risperidone, aripiprazole) help relieve behavioral problems, such as ritualistic, self-injurious, and aggressive behaviors.
-Other drugs are sometimes used for control of specific symptoms, including SSRIs for ritualistic behaviors, mood stabilizers (eg, valproate) for self-injury and outburst behaviors, and stimulants and other attention-deficit/hyperactivity disorder (ADHD) drugs for inattention, impulsivity, and hyperactivity.
+Other drugs are sometimes used to control specific symptoms, including selective serotonin reuptake inhibitors (SSRIs) for ritualistic behaviors, mood stabilizers (eg, valproate) for self-injury and outburst behaviors, and stimulants and other ADHD drugs for inattention, impulsivity, and hyperactivity.

-Dietary interventions, including some vitamin supplements and a gluten-free and casein-free diet, are not helpful enough to be recommended; however, many families choose to use them, leading to needs to monitor for dietary insufficiencies and excesses.
-Other complementary and investigational approaches to therapy (eg, facilitated communication, chelation therapy, auditory integration training, and hyperbaric oxygen therapy) have not shown efficacy.
+Dietary interventions, including some vitamin supplements and a gluten-free and casein-free diet, are not helpful enough to be recommended; however, many families choose to use them, leading to the need to monitor for dietary insufficiencies and excesses.
+Other complementary and investigational approaches to therapy (eg, facilitated communication, chelation therapy, auditory integration training, hyperbaric oxygen therapy) have not shown efficacy.

 Children have some combination of impaired social interaction and communication, repetitive and stereotyped patterns of behavior, and uneven intellectual development often with intellectual disability.